Armatoor147/aws-gdpr-guard/docs/ec2.md

 * Always keep your .pem key secure and never share it.
 * If SSH fails, ensure the security group allows inbound traffic on port 22 and that the key is correct.
+* Make sure the IAM user's AWS region matches with the Terraform configuration.